-Team members are encouraged to have an up-to-date tetanus shot (good for 10 years) prior to participating in any Habitat work project current and accurate information regarding disease outbreak alerts, vaccination requirements and recommendations, effective repellents and how to stay healthy while traveling in countries around the world.
-This information can be obtained on the Internet at www.cdc.gov/ travel.
+The CDC provides the most current and accurate information regarding disease outbreak alerts, vaccination requirements and recommendations, effective repellents and how to stay healthy while traveling in countries around the world.
+This information can be obtained on the Internet at www.cdc.gov/travel.
 After reaching the home page, enter the region and country you will be visiting.